xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ## Installation

-### Software Install
+### Software Tools
-For software part, there have two parts, backend and front end.
-So I will introduce installation from these two aspects.
+There have two parts for software installation, backend and front end.
+Sails.js installation is prepare for backend.
+Android Studio installation is for front-end.
+I will explain them respectively.

 ##### Sails.js Version
 0.12.0
 ##### Sails.js Installation